Denis Mukwege School Complex and Nursery in Melun

 - Dates2018-2022

-- Programme16 classrooms, cafeteria, nursery, staff housing
+- Programme16 classrooms, school cafeteria, nursery, staff housing

 - Surface area4,185 m2